 Coughing in Dachshunds can be due to allergies or asthma.
-To help your pet overcome the coughing, you need to exercise them outside of the house at least once a day.
+To help your pet overcome the coughing, you need to exercise them outside of the house at least once a day like walking.
 That will help promote proper lung function and reduce the likelihood of coughing spells while indoors.

 Cyproheptadine for Dachshund Coughing

 Cyproheptadine is an antihistamine popular among dogs and cats for relieving allergies, including grass pollen, ragweed, and mold spores.
 In dogs, it is also used as a treatment for urinary incontinence and occasionally to relieve itching and gas.
 Cyproheptadine is available as 0.25 mg tablets only.

 Anti-inflammatory Medication for Dachshund Coughing

 In many cases, dogs with chronic coughing have a combination of upper respiratory conditions like allergies or asthma.
 Medications that:

 - reduce the inflammation of a dog’s airways

 - are antihistamines